robappleby1/Milestone-Project-2---stoke-city-memory-game-for-kids/README.md

 - I initially had a problem with the cards turning back too quickly, so there was not a sufficient time for the player to view both cards, and recognise that they dont match.
 This was rectified by an adjustment in the Javascript code.
 - My daughter played the game and reported that the card shuffle at the start of each game was not working properly, as she knew where each card would be.
 I amended the code slightly - bracket in the wrong place - and this rectified the issue.
+- There is a bug in the game currently, where if you click on the cards too quickly, it breaks the game and the cards do not match anymore.
+In the future this will be something that I would need to look at and rectify.

 # Further Testing